bluehalo/fhir-app-starter/README.md

 ![Logo](./docs/Logo.png)

-# FHIR App Starter

-This is a project starter for your next FHIR App.
-It is focused on Developer Experience, modern technologies, and best practices.
+## Start your next FHIR App in seconds.
+Build it with modern technologies, with a stellar developer experience.

 ## Features